LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 is stored in a BitBucket, GitHub, or GitLab server).
 But note that not all supported backends provide accurate line numbers.

+There are some caveats when generating Allure reports that users must be aware.
+First, Allure expects test names to be unique across different tests sets.
+If there are two test with the same name in two different test sets, only one of them will be reported.
+Second, skipped test sets are not reported.
+Finally, when using the xUnit.net v2 XML format, tests are reported in a random order instead of their run order.

 Exporting code coverage results in XML format
 ---------------------------------------------